YexuanXiao/cppwinrtplus/README.md

 With development on the original project slowing, we believe it's time for the community to take the lead.
 C++/WinRT Plus builds on that strong foundation—preserving what works while addressing the issues that matter most to daily users.
 Join us in shaping the future of Windows Runtime development in C++.

+C++/WinRT can now be compiled as C++ modules.
+Compared to PCH, using C++ modules will reduce memory requirements by more than half.

 ## How to use

 You can install the package directly via NuGet with the ID YexuanXiao.CppWinRTPlus.